chaohuichen/ChinesePoemPhaser3/README.md

 # ChinesePoem Phaser3

-Let's learn chinese Poem and enjoy playing a game!
+Let's learn chinese Poem and enjoy playing game!

-This project was developed for the Fullstack Academy's "Stack-a-thon" where we tasked to create a project within 4 days.
-So, I build a mini game with Phaser3 that let player learning while playing.
+This project was developed for the Fullstack Academy's "Stack-a-thon" where we tasked to build something fun within 4 days.
+Therefore,  I build a mini-game with Phaser3 relate to my interest in Chinese.
+This game introduces the classic Chinese poem "thoughts on a silent night" by Li Bai to the player.
+The player can learn the famous poem while having fun!

 ## Setup